JakubMrowicki/health-tracker/README.md

 ---
 ## Scope Plane
 ### Function Requirements
-* Provide a log timeline of the users entries sorted by new to old.
+* Provide a timeline of the users entries sorted by new to old.
 * Allow the user to search for keywords.
 For example the user might have a diary entry where they have an adverse reaction to particular medication and may choose to find an alternative.
 * Allow the user to pin, edit and delete diary entries.
 * Allow the user to make their profile public if they choose to share their profile link.